russross/blackfriday/mmark2rfc.md

 A> as natural as possible, while providing a lot of power on how to structure and layout A> the document.
 A>
-A> Of course the
+A> The
-A> [source of this document](https://raw.githubusercontent.com/miekg/mmark/master/mmark2rfc.md) A> provides an excellent example.
+A> [source of this document](https://raw.githubusercontent.com/miekg/mmark/master/mmark2rfc.md) A> provides an good example.

 {mainmatter}

 # Introduction

 Mmark [@mmark] is a markdown processor.
-It supports the basic markdown syntax and has been extended to support more (syntax) features needed to write larger, structured documents such as RFC and I-Ds.
-The mmark syntax is based on the Markdown syntax and has been enhanced with features that are found in other Markdown implementations like [kramdown], [PHP markdown extra], [pandoc], [leanpub] and [asciidoc].
+It supports the basic markdown syntax and has been extended with (syntax) features found in other Markdown implementations like [kramdown], [PHP markdown extra], [pandoc], [leanpub] and [asciidoc].
+This allows mmark to be used to write larger, structured documents such as RFC and I-Ds or even books.

+Mmark is a fork of blackfriday [@blackfriday] written in Golang and it is very fast.
+Input to mmark must be UTF-8, the output is also UTF-8.
+Mmark converts tabs to 4 spaces.

-The goals of mmark can be stated as:
+The goals of mmark are:

 {style="format (%I)"}
 1. Self contained: a single file can be converted to XML2RFC v2 or (v3) or HTML5;
 2. Make the markdown "source code" look as natural as possible;
 3. Provide seemless upgrade path to XML2RFC v3.

-Mmark is a fork of blackfriday [@blackfriday] written in Golang and it is very fast.
-Input to mmark must be UTF-8, the output is also UTF-8.
-Mmark converts tabs to 4 spaces.

 Using Figure 1 from [@!RFC7328], mmark can be positioned as follows: